Caryl Chessman: Appeals and controversy

 Part of the controversy surrounding the Chessman case stemmed from the state's unusual application of the death penalty.
 At the time, under California's version of the "Little Lindbergh Law," a crime that involved kidnapping with bodily harm could be considered a capital offense.
 Two of the counts against Chessman alleged that he dragged Johnson 22 feet from her car before demanding oral sex, and that he abducted Meza against her will, driving her a considerable distance before raping her.
 The court ruled that both actions fit the law's definition of kidnapping with bodily harm, thus making Chessman subject to the death penalty under the law.
-The law was repealed by the time his trial began but was in effect at the time of the crimes; the repeal was not applied retroactively.

 Chessman asserted his innocence from the outset, arguing throughout the trial and the appeals process that he was alternately the victim of mistaken identity, or of a conspiracy to frame him; he also claimed to know the identity of the real perpetrator, but refused to reveal it.
 He further alleged that the confession he signed during his initial police interrogation was coerced through force and intimidation.

 Over the course of nearly twelve years on death row Chessman filed dozens of appeals, acting as his own attorney, and successfully avoided eight execution deadlines, often by a few hours.
 Most appeals were based on assertions that he was forced to go to trial unprepared; that the trial itself was unfair; that confessions obtained by force and intimidation and promises of partial immunity were used in evidence against him; that California's "Little Lindbergh Law" was unconstitutional; and that the transcript of record forwarded upon appeal to the state supreme court was incomplete, and important parts of the proceedings were missing or incorrectly recorded.
 In 1957 the U.S. Supreme Court ordered the State of California to conduct a full review of the transcripts.
 The review concluded that the transcripts were substantially accurate.